gbibeaul/blog-perso/content/build-deploy-a-vercel-api.md

 Getting an API project started with Vercel Serverless functions is convenient and really fast.
 Here are some takeaways:

-- Vercel takes 0 configurations and is able to run your project
+- Vercel takes zero configurations and is able to run your project
 - You can start using typescript, javascript or any supported languages
 - the repo code is here [Github](https://github.com/gbibeaul/vercel-api-starter/tree/master)